Jimmy90s/Data-Projects/Relative Strength Comparison in the Stock Market/README.md

 # Correlation One Data Analytics Capstone Project

 - Data Analytics course where we collaborated as a team and created a detailed 14-week project plan with weekly meetings to assign deliverables and ensure timeline  remained on track.
-- Python for data collection and claening
+- Python for data collection and cleaning
-- Excel for more data cleaning and data analysis
+- Excel for data analysis
 - Tableau for visualaztions and dashboards

 [Tableau Public Dashboard Link](https://public.tableau.com/app/profile/james3436/viz/Team_103_CapStone_Project_Dashboard/Main)